 Climate • Summers in France are pleasantly warm.
-Daytime high temperatures are generally in the 80s, though it is cooler in Brittany and in the Alps where afternoon temperatures seldom exceed 80 and nights dip into the 50s.
+Daytime high temperatures are generally in the mid-80s, though it is cooler in Brittany and in the Alps, where afternoon temperatures seldom exceed 80 and nights dip into the 50s.

-Cuisine • France prides itself on its refined and delectable cuisine; after experiencing the crackle of a fresh baguette, enjoying a warm goat cheese salad, or devouring a molten chocolate cake, you can’t help but agree.
-Each region of France is famous for its own specialty, usually a product of the region’s climate, history, and customs.
+Cuisine • France prides itself on its refined and delectable cuisine.
+After experiencing the crackle of a fresh baguette, enjoying a warm goat cheese salad, or devouring a molten chocolate cake, you can’t help but agree.
+Each region of France has its own specialty, usually a product of the region’s climate, history, and customs.
 While northern French cuisine is a hearty reflection of the region’s farming industry and proximity to the Atlantic coast, southern French cuisine showcases Mediterranean and Italian influences.
 Throughout our exploration of France, we complement meals at restaurants and bistros with delicious picnics and plenty of stops at cafés and boulangeries.

 Currency • After centuries of using the French Franc, France converted to the Euro in 2002.
 An ATM card is the most convenient way to access cash in France.

-The Language learning France program is directed by Karen Phillips.
+The Language learning France program is directed by Susannah Poland.
 If you have questions, are interested in receiving more detailed information, or would like to talk further about the program or any of our high school summer programs abroad, please get in touch!